miekg/mmark.nl/content/post/syntax.md

 # Why this new version?

-It fixes a bunch of long standing bugs and the parser generates an abstract syntax tree (AST), and it looks like it will be easier to add new renderers with this setup.
+It fixes a bunch of long standing bugs and the parser generates an abstract syntax tree (AST).
+It looks like it will be easier to add new renderers with this setup.
 It is also closer to Common Mark.
-So we took this oppertunity to support RFC 7991 XML, (re-)add HTML5 and ponder LaTeX and RFC 7749 XML (xml2rfc version 2).
-With simpler code, more things upstreamed, so less code to maintain here.
+So we took this oppertunity to support RFC 7991 XML, (re-)add HTML5 and ponder LaTeX and RFC 7749 XML (xml2rfc version 2) support.
+Also more things upstreamed (to [gomarkdown](https://github.com/gomarkdown), we have less code to maintain.

 # Mmark V2 Syntax